kkelchte/policy_learning_study/README.md

 A continuous action space knows infinite possibilities which allows for a smoother control.
 This can be especially desirable when developing a navigation policy.
 In our setting, the expert is a continuous function as well.
 It takes as input a horizontal line of ground truth depth from a simulated kinect and predicts with Behavior Arbitration the yaw velocity.
 DNNs (Deep Neural Networks) are known to be universal function approximators.
 These are all reasons to prefer a continuous action space.
 In our setting this results in a final node that predicts one yaw velocity ranging from -1 to 1.

 On the other hand, most DNN policies from the last years are using discrete action spaces.
 A discrete output layer has many advantages as well.
 In this setting, the final layer has a node for each discretized output.
 It allows a policy to indicate that multiple directions are possible when for instance turning left and right are equally good at a T-junction or close to a frontal collision.
 Moreover the activation of each output node represents a certainty of the network about this direction.
 If all activations are low, it indicates the network is rather unsure.
 The uncertainty could then be used to influence for instance the speed.
 This intuition is not visible with a continuous action space.
-In other words, using a discrete action space results in more interpretable results (1).
+In other words, using a discrete action space results in more interpretable results.

-Moreover, as a continuous actions space obtains infinitely more options, one can guess that it will require much more training time and data (2).
+Moreover, as a continuous actions space obtains infinitely more options, one can guess that it will require much more training time and data.

 _Claims:_
 1. _Discrete ‘fires’ of a discrete action space can be interpreted as how certain a policy is._